CIBC-Internal/python/Doc/library/collections.abc.rst

 (3)
    The :class:`Set` mixin provides a :meth:`_hash` method to compute a hash value for the set; however, :meth:`__hash__` is not defined because not all sets are hashable or immutable.
-To add set hashabilty using mixins, inherit from both :meth:`Set` and :meth:`Hashable`, then define ``__hash__ = Set._hash``.
+To add set hashability using mixins, inherit from both :meth:`Set` and :meth:`Hashable`, then define ``__hash__ = Set._hash``.

 .. seealso::

-   * `OrderedSet recipe <http://code.activestate.com/recipes/576694/>`_ for an
+   * `OrderedSet recipe <https://code.activestate.com/recipes/576694/>`_ for an
      example built on :class:`MutableSet`.

    * For more about ABCs, see the :mod:`abc` module and :pep:`3119`.